Dorota1997/react-frontend-dev-portfolio/README.md

 1. Clone or fork template.
 2. Install dependencies with `npm install`.
 3. `npm start` project and customize it. <br/>
-<code>💡 In current version, most page content data can be adjusted through resumeData and resumeDataEN json files.</code>
+<code>💡 In current version, most page content data can be adjusted through json files.</code>
 4. Deploy it on github-pages using `npm run deploy` command. <br/>
 <code>⚠️ Don't forget to set in repository settings proper branch under github-pages section.</code>